pimcore/data-hub/doc/01_Installation_and_Upgrade/01_Upgrade_Notes.md

 to the settings store, use the provided `datahub:configuration:migrate-legacy-config` command.
 - Added the ability to import and export each type of data-hub configuration.
 Be sure to include the `supported_types` configuration in any custom implementation to use the import functionality!
+- Added possibility to disable the introspection for GraphQL via configuration tree.

 ## 1.5.0
 - When "Skip Permission Check" is active in a GraphQL configuration, the "Workspaces" settings are also skipped